Eighth Crusade: The Crusade of the Infants of Aragon, 1269

 The Mongol Ilkhan Abaqa had corresponded with James I of Aragon in early 1267, inviting him to join forces against the Mamluks.
 James had sent an ambassador to Abaqa in the person of Jayme Alaric de Perpignan, who returned with a Mongol embassy.
 Clement IV and Alfonso X of Castile tried to dissuade James from a military mission to the Holy Land, regarding him as having low moral character.
 However, Clement IV died in November 1268 and it was almost three years until Gregory X became the new pope, and the king of Castile had little influence in Aragon.
 James, who had just completed the conquest of Murcia, began collecting funds for a crusade.
 On 1 September 1269, he sailed east from Barcelona with a powerful squadron.
 Immediately running into a storm.
 The king and most of his fleet returned home.
 Only a small squadron under two of the king's illegitimate sons, Pedro Fernández and Fernán Sánchez, continued the journey.
 They arrived at Acre at the end of December, shortly after Baibars had broken the truce, appearing at Acre with a large force.
 The Aragonese immediately wanted to attack the enemy, but were restrained by the Templars and Hospitallers.
 The Christian forces were diminished.
 Geoffrey of Sargines had died in April 1269 and was replaced by Robert of Cresque.
 His French regiment, now commanded by Olivier de Termes, was deployed on a raid beyond Montfort.
 The Acrean forces caught sight of the Muslim forces as they were returning.
 Olivier de Termes wished to slip unobserved back into Acre, but Robert of Cresque insisted on an attack.
-They fell into the ambush laid for them by Baibars, with few of them survived.
+They fell into the ambush laid for them by Baibars, and few of them survived.
 The troops inside Acre wanted to go to their rescue, but the Aragonese restrained them.
 Soon afterwards they returned to Aragon, having achieved nothing.